stevwhit/lightStimulation/README.md

 ## todo:
 ### requirements:
 - finish input validation on all user inputs
+- talk to miguel about his requirements for the software

 ### nice to have:
 - something that will store programmed settings in memory so user can access them later